 Now’s the time to be precise.
 No tall tales, fibbing, or fish-that-got-away stories allowed.
 Because you’re dealing with history, you need to be rigorous with your presentation of the facts.

 For each job, list your actual title, as it appeared in your offer letter or subsequent company promotion.
 It is quite important to be precise, as you are representing that you held this title at this company at this time.
-Small inflations can come back to bite you — promoting yourself to manager or director of a team when you were, in fact, a step or half-step lower.
+Small inflations can come back to bite you — promoting yourself to regional sales manager when you were, in fact, an account executive.
 Among the few things that companies review during background checks are titles, so it is both ethically and procedurally necessary to ensure that your resume matches the company’s records precisely.

 The common practice remains to include both month and year in the date.
 Personally, I’ve long felt that year is enough, and we ought to drop the practice of including the month of your start and end dates on resumes.
 But the industry practice does not agree with my personal feelings on this, so you should stick with writing both the month and year for start and end dates.
 So January 2017 – December 2020, for example, or Feb 2016 – Apr 2020, both work.